 If you target an international audience, you will not be able to please everyone with the timing of your webinar.
 Unless you are willing to go to great lengths, such as waking up at 3 in the morning, you will not be able to cover everyone — here is where an automated pre-recording may come into play.

-Live webinars take a lot of time to prepare, present and conclude.
-It takes a lot of energy to talk, answer questions and make a sales pitch at the same time.
-That time could be better spent revisiting your marketing strategy, just as an example.
+Live webinars take a lot of time to prepare, present, and conclude.
+It takes a lot of energy to talk, answer questions and make a sales pitch simultaneously.
+For example, that time could be better spent revisiting your marketing strategy.
 Always keep in mind the opportunity cost you sustain.

 It is hard to say with a 100 % certainty which type of webinar will work in your case.
-But the best way to find out is, of course, to experiment, keeping in mind the benefits and drawbacks of both.
-If you measure the results carefully, sooner or later, you will figure out the perfect formula for your success.
+But the best way to find out is to experiment, keeping in mind the benefits and drawbacks of both.
+If you measure the results carefully, you will figure out the perfect formula for your success sooner or later.

 Simplified online meeting and webinar software platform MyOwnConference — perfect for a work-wherever world.
 Life hacks, reviews, and tips for scheduling and preparing to hold and promote webinars and virtual conferences.